-Kula Gold Limited (ASX: KGD) ("Kula" or "the Company") is pleased to announce that attractive gold intersections continue to be received from the ongoing drilling program at the Company's flagship Woodlark Island Project in Papua New Guinea.
+Kula Gold Limited (ASX: KGD) ("Kula" or "the Company") is pleased to advise further significant gold intersections have been recorded at the Kulumadau deposit as part of the Company's ongoing drilling program at the Woodlark Island Gold Project in Papua New Guinea.

-The Company's Joint Venture partner, Geopacific Resources Limited (ASX: GPR), is undertaking the current drill program as part of its earn-in agreement, with an RC and two diamond drill rigs currently in operation at the Kulumadau and Busai deposits respectively.
+The Company's Joint Venture partner, Geopacific Resources Limited (ASX: GPR), is undertaking the current drilling program as part of its earn-in agreement, with an RC and two diamond drill rigs currently in operation at the Kulumadau and Busai deposits respectively.
 Under the agreement, Geopacific Resources is funding the next A\$8 million of expenditure at the Woodlark Island Project to earn an interest of up to 51%.